Shooter Jennings: Early life

-Musical career
+Career

 Stargunn

 In 2001, Jennings left Nashville, Tennessee, to seek his fortunes in Los Angeles.
 He assembled and performed with Stargunn, a rock band.
 The band featured Jennings on piano and lead vocals, Carter Falco, and Jonathan Boddie (later succeeded by Kevin Sciou) on guitar and background vocals, Curtis Roach on bass, and Lex Lipsitz on drums.
 Towards the end of 2001, Stargunn released their first album, The Only Way Up Is Down, and toured with Saliva, Tesla, Mark Ford and others in support of the album.
 That same year, Music Connection magazine listed Stargunn as one of the Hot 100 Unsigned Artists of 2001.

 In 2002, Stargunn was featured on I've Always Been Crazy: A Tribute to Waylon Jennings, and the soundtrack to the Vince Vaughn film Made.
 Shortly after, Touchstone Pictures licensed the song "White Lines N Black Ties" for the film The Crew starring Burt Reynolds.
 Stargunn performed together for three years, built an avid following, and earned praise from the local music press.
 On March 30, 2003, Jennings dissolved Stargunn and began working on his solo career.

 After the band's breakup, Jennings was twice presented with the opportunity to front the hard rock supergroup Velvet Revolver, but chose instead to pursue a solo career.

-In 2015, Jennings' label Black Country Rock released Stargunn's debut album "The Only Way Up Is Down" on vinyl as part of Record Store Day.
+In 2015, Jennings's label Black Country Rock released Stargunn's debut album "The Only Way Up Is Down" on vinyl as part of Record Store Day.